arunura/cmc-gcp-storage/README.md

-# cmc-gcp-storage
+# CoinMarketCap to GCP Storage
-Grab market info from CoinMarketCap and store to a GCP bucket
+This GCP App engine program gets market info from CoinMarketCap (on a schedule if setup) and stores it to a GCP bucket, for access in other applications without going over the API limits.